Tilagiho/eNoseAnnotator/README.md

 You can load and save data using the the symbols in the toolbar at the top.

 The data is stored in the format of a .csv file.

+## Crash reports

+The eNoseAnnotator automatically creates a crash report when it terminates unexpectedly.
+If you experience crashes, the related crash reports can help us fixing the problem.
+They are stored in the temporary directory in "eNoseAnnotator/crash_reports".
+### Windows:
+Press <kbd>⊞ Win</kbd>+<kbd>R</kbd>, type "%TMP%" and press ok to open the local temp directory.

+### Linux:
+The crash reports are stored in /tmp or if the environment variable is set in TMPDIR.

 ## Classifiers